Student and Host Family expenses: Who pays for what?

 - School and sports fees

-Host families provide for an exchange student, so if you decide to eat out for a meal and you expect your student to go along, plan to pay for them.
+When it comes to eating together as a family outside of the home, host families provide meals for an exchange student, so if you decide to eat out for a meal and you expect your student to go along, plan to pay for them.
 Set guidelines for your family around meals that are eaten outside the home.
 One host mum says, “When we go out, I look over the menu and tell my sons and exchange student how much they’re allowed to spend at that restaurant.
 I usually pick an average of the prices listed and everyone is expected to stay under that.
 This helps keep our meals affordable."

 Do exchange students know how to manage their own money?